Kushalsg62/reactjs-mini-projects/README.md

-React Mini Projects Collection
+##React Mini Projects Collection

-This repository gathers a series of compact React projects I created while progressing through my learning journey.
-Each project focuses on a specific concept and serves as a practical illustration of how React behaves in real scenarios.
-The intent behind this collection is to demonstrate consistent growth, curiosity, and an incremental mastery of the fundamentals.
+This repository contains a curated set of small React applications I built while learning and refining my skills.
+Each project focuses on a specific concept and showcases how React behaves in practical scenarios.
+The collection reflects steady progress, curiosity and a growing command of core front-end ideas.

-These projects vary in complexity.
-Some are straightforward interfaces, while others explore more nuanced ideas like controlled components, state synchronization, event-driven updates and reusable abstractions.
-Together, they create a cohesive record of hands-on exploration.

-What You’ll Find Here
+What’s Inside

-Independent mini applications, each placed in its own directory
+Independent mini projects, each in its own directory

-Clean and readable code structured for clarity
+Clean and readable code structure

-Practical use of key React ideas such as:

-Component-driven architecture
+Practical demonstrations of:

+Component-based design

-Hooks (useState, useEffect and more)
+Hooks (useState, useEffect and others)

-Conditional rendering
+Conditional and dynamic rendering

-Form handling
+Form handling and controlled inputs

-Lists, keys and dynamic rendering
+Lists, keys and iterative UI building

-Basic state management patterns
+Basic state-management approaches

-Gradual evolution in design and implementation style
+Gradual improvement in logic, structure and styling

-Purpose of This Repository
+Purpose

-The goal is to present a curated set of small but meaningful exercises that reflect consistent practice.
-Each project represents a step in understanding how React works behind the scenes and how to translate logic into interactive UI behavior.
-The collection also functions as a portfolio artifact for recruiters and collaborators who want to see my approach to problem-solving in a front-end environment.
+This repository serves as a compact portfolio of hands-on exploration.
+Each project is an incremental step in understanding how to design, structure and implement interactive UIs using React.
+It also acts as a reference point for collaborators and recruiters who want to review my coding style and problem-solving approach.

-How to Run Any Project
+How to Run a Project

-Navigate to the desired project folder
+Open the folder of the project you want to run

 Install dependencies